realpython/python-guide/docs/writing/structure.rst

 have methods and properties.
 In this understanding, Python is an object-oriented language.

-However, unlike Java, Python do not impose object-oriented programming as the main programming paradigm.
+However, unlike Java, Python does not impose object-oriented programming as the main programming paradigm.
 It is perfectly viable for a Python project to not be object-oriented, i.e. to use no or very few class definitions, class inheritance, or any other mechanisms that are specific to object-oriented programming.

-Moreover, as seen in the modules_ section, the way Python handles modules and namespaces gives the developer a natural way to ensure encapsulation and separation of abstraction layers, both being the most common reasons to use object-orientation.
+Moreover, as seen in the modules_ section, the way Python handles modules and namespaces gives the developer a natural way to ensure the encapsulation and separation of abstraction layers, both being the most common reasons to use object-orientation.
 Therefore, Python programmers have more latitude to not use object-orientation, when it is not required by the business